Habili Ali

 Frequently Asked Questions

-What sharks can I see at Habili Ali?
+Are sharks guaranteed at Habili Ali?

 When is the best time to dive Habili Ali?